Mona Louise Parsons: Nova Scotia

 Parsons and her husband Leonhardt were reunited after the war, but he never fully recovered from his imprisonment and died in 1956.
 Soon after his death, Parsons learned that he had left one quarter of his estate to his mistress.
 Shortly after the funeral, Parsons learned that Leonhardt had a biological son.
 Under Dutch law, he was entitled to three quarters of Leonhardt's multi-million guilder estate.
 Parsons was left with nothing.
 Although she launched a legal battle that would span several years and one ocean, she was unsuccessful.

 Parsons returned to Nova Scotia in December 1957 with what had been deemed her possessions.
 There she became reacquainted with a childhood friend, Major General Harry Foster.
 They married in 1959 and lived in Lobster Point, Chester, Nova Scotia (near the Chester Golf Club).
 Foster died in 1964; Parsons eventually moved back to Wolfville, Nova Scotia in 1970, where she remained until her death.
 She is buried in the family plot at the Willowbank Cemetery, Wolfville, Nova Scotia.

 In 2005, Historica Canada released a Heritage Minute on Parsons, detailing her arrest, and her eventual escape.
 In May 2017 a statue in her honour titled The joy is almost too much to bear was unveiled in Wolfville.
+In November 2023, Parsons was featured on a Canada Post stamp.